codebyzeb/g2p-plus/README.md

 The `phonemize.py` script is the main entry point for converting corpora to a unified IPA format.
 It supports multiple backends, including [epitran](https://github.com/dmort27/epitran) and [phonemizer](https://github.com/bootphon/phonemizer), each of which supports multiple languages.
 The help menu (`-h`) describes usage and the languages supported by each backend.
 The script reads lines from an input file (using `-i`) and saves space-separated IPA phonemes to an output file (using `-o`) or reads/writes to/from STDIN/STDOUT if files are not provided.
 Word boundaries are provided between words using `-k` using a `WORD_BOUNDARY` token.

+For many languages, the underlying transcription tool does not output phoneme sets that match typical phoneme inventories for that language.
+As such, we have implemented "folding" dictionaries for many languages that attempt to map the output of a backend for a language to a standard phoneme inventory.
+See `src/dicts.py` for these dictionaries.
+This "folding" can be turned off using `-u`.

 Example usage:

 ```